 Resolving issues of concern under the Code of conduct

-- The following steps are to be followed in attempting to resolve concerns under the Code.
-It should be noted that minor or isolated breaches of the Code may not warrant action but, as part of a pattern of behaviour, may be viewed more seriously.
+- It should be noted that minor or isolated breaches of the Code may not warrant action but, as part of a pattern of behaviour, may be viewed more seriously.

 - Record keeping: Notes should be taken at all stages of the resolution process, including where staff raise a concern under the Code and the supervisor intervenes to resolve it without otherwise formally managing the concern.
 Records or notes of the supervisor, local manager, Deputy Vice Chancellor (DVC) or Director - Human Resources (DHR) and copies of relevant communication during the resolution process should be stored on a confidential University file.